bradietilley/pest-stories/docs/stories/users-acting-as.md

 ### Story Users

-By default when a story is run the session is unauthenticated.
-You may authenticate a user via the `user()` or `setUser` methods for a story.
-Authentication is immediately performed when `user()` is run, so this is best done via actions or actions which are run when the story is booted, not when the story is written.
-See [Workflow](/docs/stories/workflow-testing.md) for more information.
+By default when a story is run, the session is unauthenticated.
+You may authenticate a user via the `->user()` or `->setUser()` methods on a Story.
+Authentication is immediately performed when `->user()` is run, so this is best done via actions as actions are run when the story is booted, not when the story is written.
+See [Workflow](/docs/stories/workflow-testing.md) for more information on why this is important.

 Example: